GeneralCoder365/agreemate/README.md

 - Attention mechanism analysis

 For more details, read our full [paper on arXiv](https://arxiv.org/abs/PLACEHOLDER) or refer to the copy included in this repository (`paper.pdf`).

+You can also listen to a summary of our research paper on [NotebookLM](https://notebooklm.google.com/notebook/603ffc75-00a3-4269-8a8a-e10d4d9634ec/audio)

 ### Related Work